The Fire Firm

 - EN 1366-4 Fire resistance tests for service installations – Linear joint seals

-- EN 1366-12 Fire resistance tests for loadbearing elements – Non-mechanical fire barrier for ventilation ductwork
+- EN 1366-12 Fire resistance tests for service installations – Non-mechanical fire barrier for ventilation duct work

-- EN 1634-1 Fire resistance test for door and shutter assemblies and openable windows
+- EN 1634-1 Fire resistance test for door and shutter assemblies and opening windows

 - NEN 6069 Resistance to fire – Testing of building products and building elements and classification of the results (for The Netherlands)